English Intent Statement

 Our children visit our local library (Ashburton) with their classes and are encouraged to take part in the Summer Reading Trail at the library during the summer holidays.
 We run a busy, fun-filled Book Week each year which include author, storyteller or illustrator workshops, competitions, book buddies, teacher-led performance poetry and, of course, the ever-popular dressing up day.
 We also raise a great deal of commission from our Scholastic Book Fairs, allowing us to continually invest in quality reading materials for our children.

-Parents are encouraged to read with their children daily at home, and we have several reading scheme texts (fiction, non-fiction and poetry) which help us to supplement the RWI books.
-This ensures that children are exposed to wide range of progressive texts which support successful reading development.
+Parents are encouraged to listen to their children read daily at home.
+We also encourage them to read aloud to their children in order to stimulate their enjoyment and engagement with the book, and develop their language and listening skills.
+Whilst our pupils learn to read using the RWI scheme, we ensure that we offer children a wide range of progressive texts that support successful reading, language and comprehension development.
 Children are also able to ‘choose’ reading material to share at home and move onto to chapter books as they increase in confidence and fluency.
 Parents and staff are supported in how to encourage ‘Book Talk’, enabling children to talk their way towards deeper comprehension through drama, art, music, discussion and debate.

 We take great pride in the high standards of writing in our school, and ensure that we provide opportunities for inspiring great writing across the curriculum.
 Through excellent teaching and dedicated, focused support, children are able to make high levels of progress.